Arksine/moonraker/docs/configuration.md

     | jMuxer | `jmuxer-stream` | Mainsail |
     | HTTP Page | `iframe`| Fluidd |

-## Optional Components

-Optional Components are only loaded if present in `moonraker.conf`.
-This includes components that may not have any configuration.

 ### `[authorization]`

 The `[authorization]` section provides configuration for Moonraker's